azat-co/aws-intermediate/labs/3-form-the-cloud.md

         {
             "StackId": "arn:aws:cloudformation:us-west-1:161599702702:stack/myteststack/db401e20-26c3-11e7-a874-50a686e19fe6",
             "DeletionTime": "2017-04-21T18:53:51.965Z",
-            "TemplateDescription": "AWS CloudFormation Sample Template AutoScalingMultiAZWithNotifications: Create a multi-az, load balanced and Auto Scaled sample web site running on an Apache Web Serever.
+            "TemplateDescription": "AWS CloudFormation Sample Template AutoScalingMultiAZWithNotifications: Create a multi-az, load balanced and Auto Scaled sample web site running on an Apache Web Server.
 The application is configured to span all Availability Zones in the region and is Auto-Scaled based on the CPU utilization of the web servers.
 Notifications will be sent to the operator email address on scaling events.
 The instances are load balanced with a simple health check against the default web page. **WARNING** This template creates one or more Amazon EC2 instances and an Elastic Load Balancer.
 You will be billed for the AWS resources used if you create a stack from this template.", "CreationTime": "2017-04-21T18:53:49.745Z",
             "StackName": "myteststack",
             "StackStatus": "ROLLBACK_COMPLETE"